influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/administration/subscription-management.md

 ```

 ## Remove subscriptions
-Subscriptions are removed using the `DROP SUBSCRIPTION` InfluxQL statement.
+Remove or drop subscriptions using the `DROP SUBSCRIPTION` InfluxQL statement.

 ```sql
 -- Pattern: